Completed Event: Beach Volleyball versus UTEP on February 28, 2026 , Win , 5, to, 0

 Grand Canyon beach volleyball head coach Abra Rummel announced the team's 2026 schedule, highlighted by a nationally competitive slate that includes 12 opponents that qualified for the NCAA Championship.

-The Lopes will open the season with its sole home weekend at the GCU Beach Stadium, hosting Colorado Mesa and TCU on Feb.
+The Lopes will open the season with its sole home weekend at GCU Beach Volleyball Stadium, hosting Colorado Mesa and TCU on Feb.
 20 before facing Arizona State and Arizona on Feb.
 21.

-The Lopes will take on reigning national champion TCU in a night match under the lights.Â
+The match against reigning national champion TCU will be a night match under the lights.Â

-"We are really excited about another nationally competitive schedule this year," said head coach Abra Rummel, who enters her third year at the helm.
-"It presents numerous opportunities to show how much we have grown as a program and that we belong amongst the best.
-Our home weekend exemplifies exactly this, in that we host defending national champions TCU.
-This should be the highest ranked opponent to step onto GCU sand."
+"We are really excited about another nationally competitive schedule this year," said Rummel, who enters her third year at the helm and fifth at GCU.
+"It presents numerous opportunities to show how much we have grown as a program and that we belong among the best.
+Our home weekend exemplifies exactly this, in that we host defending national champion TCU.
+This should be the highest=ranked opponent to step onto GCU sand."

 GCU returns a veteran core that will be tested early and often.

-Sisters Becca and Jessica Drake, were both named All-MPSF Second Team last season, combined for a 24-5 record as a pair while finishing 25-8 and 25-7 individually and earning AVCA Top Flight honors in Flight 3.
+Lopes sisters Becca and Jessica Drake, who were named All-Mountain Pacific Sports Federation second team last season, combined for a 24-5 record as a pair while finishing 25-8 and 25-7 individually and earning American Volleyball Coaches Association Top Flight honors in Flight 3.

 After opening weekend, the Lopes will face a demanding road schedule with trips to Arizona, UCLA, USC, Cal Poly and LSU in March, followed by April stops at Arizona State, Boise State, Long Beach State and LMU.